ome/www.openmicroscopy.org/_posts/2016-05-04-folders-upcoming.md

 views the ROIs of an image in OMERO.insight or OMERO.web they will be able to see how those ROIs are organized into folders.
 Work is ongoing in both clients to deliver at least some ability to work with ROIs and folder hierarchies in OMERO 5.3.0.
-We have already published some screenshots of how OMERO.insight can be used to organize ROIs into folders and we are working on usability features such as making images searchable by the name of a folder that contains any of the image's
+On [Twitter](https://twitter.com/openmicroscopy/status/710155229682126848), [YouTube](https://www.youtube.com/watch?v=rkwQ8lzpAFs) [and](https://github.com/openmicroscopy/design/issues/14) [elsewhere](https://github.com/openmicroscopy/design/issues/15) we have already published some screenshots of how OMERO.insight can be used to organize ROIs into folders and we are working on usability features such as making images searchable by the name of a folder that contains any of the image's